scjrobertson/nlw_code/README.md

     java src.main.trees.ReadFile -p src/main/trees/text_parse.txt

 The compilation instruction for each individual Java file is included in the comments.
-The original code makes use of **javadoc** comments and the API can extracted, from the root folder **nlw_code/**, as follows:
+The original code makes use of **javadoc** comments and the API can be extracted from the root folder **nlw_code/**, as follows:

     mkdir documentation
     javadoc -d documentation src.main.trees src.main.utils